-Students are required to follow a pace chart.
-If a student does not stay on pace, they are considered absent based on pace/scheduler.
+Students are required to follow a pace chart (secondary) or scheduler (elementary) the pace chart for each of their courses.
+Students should commit 5-6 hours per week to each virtual course.
+If a student does not stay on pace, they are considered absent based on pace/scheduler this pacing and/or lack of weekly work submissions.
 This can impact attendance and future enrollment in the school.
 If students do not maintain pace, working consecutively on required assignments, they will be withdrawn in the first 21 days of a course with no penalty.
 Even if a student is ahead of pace, weekly submission is required in each course.
 This is monitored closely by teachers and administration.
-If a student to attend a traditional school where daily monitoring and assistance in time management and task completion can occur.
+If a student cannot independently succeed in the virtual setting, it is in the best interest of the student to attend a traditional school where daily monitoring and assistance in time management and task completion can occur.

 Students have a 21 day grace period starting from the course activation date to drop a course.
-Students must be on pace in each course in the within the first 21 days with passing grades or they will be withdrawn from their course(s).
-Students who do this will be withdrawn without a grade (NG).
+Students must be on pace in each course in the first 21 days with passing grades or they will be withdrawn from their course(s) at that point.
+Students who do this will be withdrawn without a grade NG.
 Students who withdraw after the 21 day period will be issued a W/P or W/F, and if over 50% complete, a failing grade.
 When students add courses, the educational suitability and availability of courses will be considered before an approval will be granted.
 Changes will only be considered in the first 21 days.
 If a student seeks to enter back into a class at their zoned school, class size caps established by the state may disallow that change.
 After the 21 day grace period, the student may have to complete the course online.
+Administrators and guidance school counselors will interpret this.